earthsteading/Performance-Solutions/PBDR-HempCrete.md

-5. Performance Design Solution 2
+## Performance Design Solution 2
+To permit the proposed walls to be analysed for compliance with weatherproofing and rising damp performance provisions.

-    8. Design Solution Analysis and Adoption
+### Design Solution Analysis and Adoption

 The following outlines the analysis of the proposed performance-based design solution and / or design item(s) that do not meet the Deemed-to-Satisfy provisions of the NCC.